mdsufz/MuDoGeR/Manual_MuDoGeR.md

 bin.3,o__Alteromonadales (UID4837),30,868,324,49,818,1,0,0,0,95.62,0.04,0.00
 bin.4,f__Rhodocyclaceae (UID3972),30,540,241,132,390,18,0,0,0,77.00,2.41,11.11
 ```
-In case the user chooses to do the filtering after **CheckM** by quality (completeness – 5×contamination (Parks,2018)), inside the checkm directories there is also `filtered_checkm.csv` file where the filtered results of checkm are saved.
+In case the user chooses to do the filtering after **CheckM** by quality (completeness – 5×contamination (Parks, 2018)), inside the checkm directories there is also `filtered_checkm.csv` file where the filtered results of checkm are saved.

 Each of the annotation folders contains the following directories: